arnis-prieditis/goodmorning-bot/README.md

 # Good-morning-bot

 - sends 'good morning' messages every day at the user specified time
 - the token for the bot must be stored in a file "token.txt" in plain text in the same directory as the script
 - saves running jobs in a csv file "running_jobs.csv" and restarts them after downtime

+## current pros

+- the user can control the time of the message and cancel/re-enable messaging at any moment
+- can work for multiple users at once

+## current cons

+- probably more resource intensive

+## alternative

+Make a script that sends one randomized message.

+Set up a cron job for that script.

+The downside of that approach is that I have to manually set up the target user's ID and messaging time.
+And the user has no control over the bot.

 ## TODO

-- the messages (or parts of them) could be randomized
+- randomize messages with novēlējumi or inspirational quotes
-- make so that the bot adapts to the user's local time zone
+- make so that the bot adapts to the user's local time zone (for current variant)
+- talk to target user about the best bot version